Hi Fellow Americans small business owners:

 Together we have achieved two wins from Treasury and brought broad awareness to our cause.
 I have every intention of continuing the battle and winning.
 Together (and only together) we can do it.

-Under Federal and State law, this message constitutes a solicitation.
+Under Federal and State law, this message may constitute a solicitation.
 Also, nothing herein constitutes legal advice or should be relied on

 In addition, the terms that clarify Monte Silver's personal tax advocacy efforts, whether or not related to fundraising activity, are set forth at in the description section at www.facebook.com/groups/americansmallbusinesses.
 I urge you to read the terms and contact me if you have questions.